CANDLE MAKING TIPS & TRICKS

 WHITE CRYSTALS OR WHITE CHUNKS IN SOME FRAGRANCE OILS: The white crystals are the vanillin that has frozen in these frigid temperatures.
 We are in Ohio.
 It is very cold.
 Once the boxes have left our warehouse, they are on a cold truck for several days depending on where you live.
 They travel a long way in freezing temps.
 Vanilla based oils will freeze.
 Some oils can "freeze" when stored in a very cool environment.
 All you have to do is heat up a pan of water, remove the pan from the heat.
 Drop the entire bottle in the hot water and the vanillin will melt.
 I promise.
 Your oil is not compromised - just cold.

 NO SCENT THROW - Did you follow the guidelines of your wax?
 If you used too much FO, it can work in reverse and give you less scent throw as it can clog the wicks, etc. Did you weigh your FO and add it to the correct amount of MELTED wax?
-If you added 1 ounce of FO to 16 ounces (1 LB) of wax BEFORE it was melted, you have now added 1 ounce of FO to about 19 ounces of melted wax.

 It is best practice to WEIGH your fragrance oils rather than using teaspoons because all fragrance oils will vary in weight.
 You want to make sure you are using the correct ratio per pound of MELTED wax.
 How large is the melt pool?
 If you don’t have a good melt pool - the wick is probably too small.
 Make sure your wax was not too hot when you added the fragrance oil.
 If too hot, your FO could dissipate before you even burn your candle.